audiologiks/findajob/kb/workabroad/readme.md

 		> Country - What Country are you looking for a Job in?

 45. [Meetup Notes November 2017 - Global Careers Information](applicants/meetupnotes/nov_18_2017.md)
+		> Overview of working in France and Mexico
+		> Links to Job Boards in France (in French and English)
+		> Check out Chambers of Commerce to find companies where you might see jobs posted

 46. [Meetup Notes June 2017 - Global Careers Information](applicants/meetupnotes/jun_2_2017.md)
+		>

 47. [Meetup Notes Sept 2017 - Nihon no Job Market](applicants/meetupnotes/sept_2017.md)